rickydefazio/chess-profile/README.md

 ## Performance Optimizations

-- **Caching**: Responses are cached in session storage for 5 minutes
+- **Caching**: Responses are cached in Firebase Firestore for 1 hour
 - **Retry Mechanism**: API calls use exponential backoff for reliability
 - **Minimal Dependencies**: Lightweight dependency footprint